vghpe/vghpe.github.io/content/posts/first_unity_export_test.md

 tags: ["fluff"]
 ---

 Here's a quick test of a Unity Web project.
-I can only build uncompressed for now so it's an 80MB load instead of 6MB, not sure how to solve that yet.
+I can only build uncompressed for now so it's an 80MB load instead of 6MB, and you might to flip that ringer switch on the side of you phone to hear the audio.

 <div style="display: flex; justify-content: center; align-items: center; margin-top: 20px;">
   <iframe